-As of the time this article was written, delta-8 THC’s legality is in question.
-The compound can be derived from cannabis or hemp.
-Because of 2018’s Farm Bill, it’s legal to grow and refine hemp anywhere in the United States, which makes delta-8 legal in some places where delta-9 THC is disallowed.
-Here, you’ll learn more about this THC variant.
+Delta-8 THC can be derived from cannabis or hemp because it is naturally occurring on the cannabis plant.
+Because of the Farm Bills (see below), it’s legal to grow and refine hemp anywhere in the United States, which makes Delta-8 legal in some places where Delta-9 THC is disallowed.
+Here, you’ll learn more about this exciting THC variant.

 What’s the Difference Between Delta-8 and Delta-9 THC?

-Much like delta-9 (regular) THC, delta-8 binds to receptors in the endocannabinoid system, producing a euphoric high.
-Delta-8 and delta-9 are chemically similar in that their structures include double bonds.
-These bonds are believed to produce THC’s intoxicating effects.
+Much like Delta-9 (regular) THC, Delta-8 binds to receptors in the body’s endocannabinoid system, producing a euphoric high.
+Delta-8 and Delta-9 are chemically similar in that their structures include double bonds.

 Does Delta-8 Create a Euphoric High?

-While its effects are less than those of THC, delta-8 will still get you high.
-For those in areas with no recreational or medicinal cannabis laws, delta-8 may be a safer way to experience some of the beneficial effects of THC.
+While its effects are less than those of THC, Delta-8 will still get you high.
+For those in areas with no recreational cannabis or medicinal cannabis laws, Delta-8 may be a safer way to experience some of the beneficial effects of THC.

-Users of delta-8 products report effects like those of regular THC, such as happiness, euphoria, sleepiness, and pain relief, even though these effects are less pronounced than with delta-9 THC.
 Side effects are similar, including red eyes, dry mouth, anxiety, increased appetite, and diminished short-term memory.
-It’s important to consider that delta-8 has not been studied at length, and additional research is needed to determine its effects on the body and mind.
+It’s important to consider that delta-8 has not been studied at length, and additional research and clinical trials are needed to determine its effects on the body and mind.

 CBD vs. Delta-8

-For most users, especially those with significant experience, delta-8 will feel weaker than conventional THC.
-If you’re a new consumer, delta-8’s effects may be stronger; it all depends on body chemistry.
-To give a rough idea of delta-8’s strength relative to that of THC, companies making delta-8 edibles regularly dose and measure their products at double the strength of those containing delta-9.
+For most users, especially those with significant experience, Delta-8 will feel weaker than conventional THC.
+If you’re a new consumer, Delta-8’s effects may be stronger than that for others—it all depends on body chemistry.

 The Legality of Delta-8 THC